FTSE falls, led by Sports Direct and engineers

 “When Wood Group are guiding 15 percent lower, there is scope for further earnings disappointment in the sector.”

-Shares in Wood Group dropped 10.8 percent, while Amec and Petrofac were down 5.0 and 4.0 percent, respectively.
+Shares in Wood Group dropped 10.4 percent, while Amec and Petrofac were down 4.8 and 3.5 percent respectively.

-Sentiment was negative across the board, however, hit by growing expectations the Federal Reserve may start to scale back its equity-friendly stimulus at this month’s meeting.
+Sentiment, however, was negative across the board, hit by growing expectations that the U.S. Federal Reserve may start to scale back its equity-friendly stimulus at this month’s meeting.

 “The market doesn’t know - is the tapering going to start, or isn’t it?
 When you get that sort of uncertainty with something so important, that just puts a lid on any further progress,” said Stephens at RD Signature.

-The British benchmark - whose companies make around a quarter of their revenues in the United States - has been worse hit than indexes with lower U.S. exposure, such as the German DAX .GDAXI or the French CAC .FCHI.
+The British benchmark - whose companies make around a quarter of their revenues in the United States - has been worse hit than indexes with lower U.S. exposure, such as the German DAX or the French CAC.

 The recent weakness of the FTSE has also been exacerbated by the pound, which hit a 2-year high against the dollar this week, eating into the revenues of British exporters.